andersonhcc/andersonhcc/README.md

 #### Who am I?
-Anderson Henrique, 22 yo, new to developer mobile and an enthusiast in  technology and general.
+Anderson Henrique, 22 yo, new to developer mobile and an enthusiast in  technology general.

 <div align="center">